metal-juse/metal-juse.github.io/wiki/design/define.md

 At line 4, module `world` is defined with value `World!`.

-At line 5, the main module `hello` is defined with value deriving from `world`, and its value is then added to the document body.
+At line 5, the **main** module `hello` is defined with value deriving from `world`, and its value is then added to the document body.

-The code is executed right here in this page, with the value of `hello` added to the bottom of the page.
+The code can be copy/pasted into a standalone html file and opened in a browser.
-The code can also be copy/pasted into a standalone html file, and then can be opened in a browser with the same result.
+It is also executed right here, and the **main** module value is:

 <section>
 <link href="http://metal-juse.github.io/css/example.css" rel="stylesheet"/>